Salvador Dali - Artist Biography with Portfolio of Paintings, Prints, Posters and Sculptures

 Previous to his Surrealist work, Salvador Dali also produced Cubist and Futurist paintings.
 As his career progressed, Dali also went well beyond oil painting, taking in sculpture and drawing plus many other art mediums.
 Dali's connections to Surrealism, Futurism and Cubism should not distract from the traditional nature of Dali's techniques and themes.
 Dali regularly underlined his respect for and influence from the likes of Michelangelo, Vermeer and Raphael, as well as several other significant masters.
 The way in which this artist captured surfaces in his paintings resembles that of famous Flemish painters like van Eyck.
 The themes used by Dali include religious and mythical topics and these have inspired artists all the way back to the Renaissance.

 The Persistence of Memory combines the dream-like imagination of artist Dali along with the Catalonian scenery which connects with his early life.
 Clocks melting like cheese are a symbol that even a fleeting art fan can link to the work of this famous Surrealist.
 In order to produce such creativity, Salvador would use psychological methods to enter a deep, meditative state then would then allow him to access the more eccentric areas of his mind.
-This painting and the items included with in it offer the key elements of the Surrealist work produced by Dali, and it was in that art movement in which he made the most significant impact.
+This painting, The Persistence of Memory, and the items included with in it offer the key elements of the Surrealist work produced by Dali, and it was in that art movement in which he made the most significant impact.
 The artist used some bold colours in this painting which really lift the surrealist style into a impactful piece of art.
 This colour scheme was continued into several other paintings in Dali's Surrealist periods.
+The melting clock found on the left hand side of this composition are items that he re-used on many occasions and are amongst the themes which we naturally relate to this artist's work.

 Dream Caused By The Flight Of A Bee Around A Pomegranate

-The Temptation Of St Anthony repeats several surrealist symbols found frequently in Dali's work.
+The Temptation of St Anthony repeats several surrealist symbols found frequently in Dali's work.
 Horses and elephants carry various items which are to tempt St Anthony, as part of a themed competition in New York.
 Bernini's obelisks again appear here, balanced in an unrealistically way on elongated elephants, underlining the surrealist approach used here by the artist.
+Dali was someone who frequently day dreamed, especially as a child, and paintings such as The Temptation of St Anthony allow us a glimpse into his dream-like world.
+This style of art tends to polarise opinion, but no-one can ever question this artist's technical abilities which started in drawing, progressed to oil painting and continued into a number of other disciplines such as jewellery, furniture, sculpture and film.
+Some of the element found in this particular artwork were then re-worked into other mediums, as part of his brand.

 Soft Watch At The Moment Of First Explosion